What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Anomaly Segmentation Datasets.}} In this section, we analyze five 2D anomaly segmentation benchmark datasets, involving \textit{LostAndFound} \cite{lostAndFound}, \textit{RoadAnomaly} \cite{RoadAnomalyDataset}, \textit{RoadAnomaly21} \cite{chan2021segmentmeifyoucan}, \textit{Fishyscapes (including FS Static, and FS LostAndFound} \cite{fishyscapes}, and one 3D anomaly segmentation dataset, \textit{Spotting the Unexpected (STU)} \cite{nekrasov2025stu}.
-The sample images and their corresponding annotations from the last four datasets are shown in Fig.~\ref{fig:obstacle_anomaly_datasets_comparison} (b).
+In this section, we analyze five 2D anomaly segmentation benchmark datasets, involving \textit{LostAndFound} \cite{lostAndFound}, \textit{RoadAnomaly} \cite{RoadAnomalyDataset}, \textit{RoadAnomaly21} \cite{chan2021segmentmeifyoucan}, \textit{Fishyscapes (including FS Static and FS LostAndFound})\cite{fishyscapes}, and a 3D anomaly segmentation dataset, \textit{Spotting the Unexpected (STU)} \cite{nekrasov2025stu}.
+Fig.~\ref{fig:obstacle_anomaly_datasets_comparison}(b) shows sample images and annotations from the last four datasets.
 Specifically, for RoadAnomaly~\cite{RoadAnomalyDataset}, the anomaly annotations were derived from instance-level masks, with each instance assigned a distinct random color.
 For RoadAnomaly21~\cite{chan2021segmentmeifyoucan}, the overlays represent the provided semantic masks, rendered with consistent coloring but increased transparency for better visibility.
-For FS Static and FS LostAndFound \cite{fishyscapes}, anomalies are rendered in red and orange with transparency for better visualization, and other regions adopt the original annotated colors with increased transparency, reflecting the semantic masks provided by datasets.
+For FS Static and FS LostAndFound \cite{fishyscapes}, anomalies are rendered in red and orange with transparency for better visualization, while other regions keep the original semantic-mask colors with increased transparency.